Lamont Dozier: Career as a recording and performing artist

-Composer
+Career as a composer

-Dozier had another number-one hit as a songwriter in the 1980s, joining with Phil Collins to write the song "Two Hearts" for the movie soundtrack for Buster.
+Dozier had another no. 1 hit as a songwriter in the 1980s, joining with Phil Collins to write the song "Two Hearts" for the movie soundtrack of the 1988 film Buster.
 "Two Hearts" received a Golden Globe Award for Best Original Song, tying with "Let the River Run" from Working Girl by Carly Simon; an Academy Award nomination for Best Original Song; and a Grammy Award for Best Song Written Specifically for a Motion Picture or Television.
-Collins and Dozier also co-wrote "Loco in Acapulco" for The Four Tops, which is also featured on the Buster Soundtrack.
+Collins and Dozier also co-wrote "Loco in Acapulco" for the Four Tops, which is also featured on the Buster soundtrack.

-In 1984, Essex, England-born singer Alison Moyet scored a U.S. top-40 hit with the Dozier-penned "Invisible".
-Three years later, Dozier cowrote "Infidelity" and "Suffer" with Simply Red frontman Mick Hucknall for the British pop-soul band's second album, Men and Women.
-In 1989, they teamed again to write "You've Got It" and "Turn It Up" for Simply Red's follow-up LP, A New Flame.
+Earlier in 1984 in Essex, England-born singer Alison Moyet scored a U.S. top-40 hit with the Dozier-penned "Invisible".
+Three years later, Dozier co-wrote "Infidelity" and "Suffer" with Simply Red frontman Mick Hucknall for the 1987 British pop/soul band's second album, Men and Women.
+In 1989, they teamed again to write "You've Got It" and "Turn It Up" for Simply Red's following LP, A New Flame.

-In 1987, Lamont Dozier composed alone a song for the soundtrack of another film: the song "Without You", which was recorded as a duet by the R&B singers Peabo Bryson and Regina Belle, to be the love theme from the comedy film Leonard Part 6, released the same year.
-The song was released as a single and entered the United States and United Kingdom music charts, peaked at No. 8 on the Adult Contemporary Tracks, No. 14 on the R&B chart, No. 85 on the UK Singles, and No. 89 on the Billboard Hot 100 (1987–88).
-"Without You" was also recorded for the Peabo Bryson album Positive, released in 1988.
+Also in 1987, Dozier composed alone a song for the soundtrack of another film, "Without You", which was recorded as a duet by the R&B singers Peabo Bryson and Regina Belle, for the love theme of the comedy film Leonard Part 6, released the same year.
+The song was released as a single the next year and entered the U.S. and U.K. music charts, peaked at no. 8 on the Adult Contemporary Tracks, no. 14 on the R&B chart, no. 85 on the UK Singles, and no. 89 on the Billboard Hot 100 (1987–88).

-"Without You" also received two adaptations: the first was in Portuguese and the second was in Spanish, in 1989 and 1990, respectively.
-Both adaptations received the title "Amor Dividido" and were recorded by the Brazilian singer Rosana; The Spanish version of "Amor Dividido" was performed as a duet by Rosanah Fienngo (known mononymously as Rosana) with the Mexican singer Emmanuel.
+"Without You" was also included in the Peabo Bryson album Positive, released in 1988, and also received two adaptations: the first into Portuguese and the second into Spanish, in 1989 and 1990 respectively.
+Both adaptations received the title "Amor Dividido" and the Portuguese version was recorded by the Brazilian singer Rosanah Fienngo (also known mononymously as "Rosana"), while the Spanish one was recorded as a duet by Fienngo with Mexican singer Emmanuel.

+Dozier is one of the many writers of Motown: The Musical, in 2013.